trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/prepare-account.md

    ```

    If the client is connected and the node is running properly, the response is `Node is bootstrapped`.
-   It may take a short time for the node to start.
+   The time it takes depends on how many blocks the node must retrieve to catch up from the snapshot to the current head block.

 1. Optional: Hide the Octez client's network warning message by running this command: